darkiron71/GOES-SATELLITE-IMAGES-RASPBERRYPI/README.md

 LCD Screen (Optional) - If you want to view the live Antenna Data. https://amzn.to/43WNnv3

-Raspberry pi - Mine is running on a 3B but should work with anything newer:
+Raspberry Pi - Mine is running on a 3B but should work with anything newer:

-  Raspberry pi 4 starter kit: https://amzn.to/4cMun6R
+  Raspberry Pi 4 starter kit: https://amzn.to/4cMun6R
-  Raspberry pi 3b starter kit: https://amzn.to/3PXJwZ6
+  Raspberry Pi 3b starter kit: https://amzn.to/3PXJwZ6

 # Mounting Options & Weather Proofing
-I used a outdoor enclosure met for a sprinkler timer, but any outdoor weatherproof enclosure should work.
-Make sure there is enough room for the raspberrypi, and power cables.
+I used an outdoor enclosure for a sprinkler timer, but any outdoor weatherproof enclosure should work.
+Make sure there is enough room for the Raspberry Pi and power cables.

 You can use something like this: https://amzn.to/3xwXNWl -- keep in mind some of these you may need to drill a hole in the bottom to run the power cable through.
 ![Alt Text](https://github.com/darkiron71/GOES-SATELLITE-IMAGES-RASPBERRYPI/blob/main/Outdoor%20enclosure.jpg)
 ![Alt Text](https://github.com/darkiron71/GOES-SATELLITE-IMAGES-RASPBERRYPI/blob/main/Outdoor%20enclosure%20screen.jpg)

-Make sure rf and USB connection points are weather proofed as well.
-I used these ones: https://amzn.to/3VYGEPp
+Make sure RF and USB connection points are weatherproofed as well.
+I used these: https://amzn.to/3VYGEPp

 ![Alt Text](https://github.com/darkiron71/GOES-SATELLITE-IMAGES-RASPBERRYPI/blob/main/Weather%20connector.jpg)